ezoerner/scalable-chat/README.md

 * Akka Streams and Akka I/O used for client server communications
   * Currently there is an `akka-streams` branch in progress for introducing akka-http and akka-streams to replace direct use of akka-io.
 * Akka Cluster with cluster-aware routing
-* Event-sourceing using Akka Persistence with Cassandra
+* Event-sourcing using Akka Persistence with Cassandra
 * Akka Testkit and Specs2 testing

 ### Future Plans and Possibilities ###